4lext/INR-dialoger/ARCHITECTURE.md

 2. **ExpertDialogAudio**: Glimmer component for audio playback
 3. **DialogService**: Service to communicate with server endpoints
 4. **ExpertDialogInit**: Initializer that registers components with plugin outlets
+5. **Connectors**: Integration points for post content and other Discourse elements

 ## Modern Frontend Architecture